ubccr/xdmod-ondemand/docs/recategorizing-applications.md

 To recategorize applications for page impressions that have already been ingested, follow the instructions below to run some SQL statements in the XDMoD data warehouse.

+First you will want to back up the `modw_ondemand.page_impressions` and `modw_ondemand.app` tables (e.g., using `mysqldump`) so that you can restore the backups if something goes wrong that cannot be undone during these steps.

 Get the current timestamp prior to running any statements (if you already did this above when recategorizing request paths, keep that one instead).
 Save this